Russet-mantled Softtail

 About the Russet-mantled Softtail

 The Russet-mantled Softtail belongs to the family Furnariidae, within the order Passeriformes.
-These birds typically live average 4-6 years with a maximum recorded of 9 years..
+These birds typically live average lifespan is 4-6 years, with some records up to 8 years..

 How to Identify a Russet-mantled Softtail